Celistra — Project Overview

 attach.go + attach_resize_{unix,windows}.go | Cross-platform attach + TTY resize |

-tray.go + tray_actions_{darwin,linux,windows}.go | System tray UI, platform-specific clipboard / open-terminal / prompts |
+tray.go + tray_actions_{darwin,linux,windows}.go | System tray UI + Pair / Open Shell / Revoke all sessions items |

-config.go | Config struct — machine secret, UID, AllowedUIDs, persisted as JSON |
+config.go | Config struct — machine secret, UID, AllowedUIDs, refresh token, persisted as JSON |

 history.go | SQLite store, insert-time env redaction, corruption auto-recovery, 30-day retention |